philippe-lemaire/cairn-eo/cairn-srd.md

 ## Bestiary

 **Root Goblin**
-4 HP, 8 STR, 14 DEX, 8 WIL, spear (d6)
+4 HP, 8 FOR, 14 LER, 8 VOL, spear (d6)

 - Avoid combat unless they have the advantage (such as greater numbers).
 - Guard their stolen goods to the death.
 - Prize Spellbooks; willing to trade.

 **Hooded Men**
-12 HP, 9 STR, 12 DEX, 14 WIL, leystaff (d8), a Spellbook (Choose one: _Charm, Hypnotize, Push/Pull, Shield_)
+12 HP, 9 FOR, 12 LER, 14 VOL, leystaff (d8), a Spellbook (Choose one: _Charm, Hypnotize, Push/Pull, Shield_)

 - The Watchers of the Wood; a cult that derive their power from leylines, rune stones, and the like.
-- Critical damage: leech a part of the victim's soul (1d4 WIL damage).
+- Critical damage: leech a part of the victim's soul (1d4 VOL damage).

 **Cobblehounds**
-12 HP, 2 Armor, 14 STR, 1 DEX, 8 WIL, bite (d10)
+12 HP, 2 Armor, 14 FOR, 1 LER, 8 VOL, bite (d10)

 - Immobile constructs typically used as guardians to great tombs or artifacts.
 - Unaffected by mundane persuasion techniques - but do love a good bone.

 **Wood Troll**
-12 HP, 15 STR, 12 DEX, 7 WIL, claws and bite (d8+d8 blast)
+12 HP, 15 FOR, 12 LER, 7 VOL, claws and bite (d8+d8 blast)

 - As an action, can recover lost HP.
 - Critical damage: moss and twigs begin growing out of target's wounds.

 **Frost Elf**
-14 HP, 1 Armor, 8 STR, 13 DEX, 14 WIL, icicle dagger (d6), a Spellbook (Choose one: _Sleep, Teleport, Detect Magic)_
+14 HP, 1 Armor, 8 FOR, 13 LER, 14 VOL, icicle dagger (d6), a Spellbook (Choose one: _Sleep, Teleport, Detect Magic)_

 - Beautiful, amoral, and long-lived.
 - Resistant to most forms of magic.

 **Boggart**
-3 HP, 4 STR, 17 DEX, 13 WIL
+3 HP, 4 FOR, 17 LER, 13 VOL

 - A wild, hairy trickster that takes pleasure in being a minor nuisance.
 - Prizes relics and shiny trinkets above all else but unwilling to trade for coin.